SMARTER: A Data-efficient Framework to Improve Toxicity Detection with Explanation via Self-augmenting Large Language

 \subsubsection{Results for $K=256$}

-In \autoref{fig:cls_result}, we observe the macro F1 scores for models $K=256$ on the subfigures on the right.
-DPO-augmentation continues to enhance Baseline models which already benefits from more training data relative to lower $K$ values, with improvement in scores reaching up to 13.2\% for \textit{LLama} and 14\% for \textit{T5}.
+In \autoref{fig:cls_result}, we observe the macro-F1 scores for models $K=256$ on the subfigures on the right.
+DPO-augmentation continues to enhance Baseline models which already benefits from more training data relative to lower $K$ values, with improvement in scores reaching up to 13.2\% for \textit{Llama} and 14\% for \textit{T5}.
 In contrast, KTO-augmentation appears ineffectual on \textit{HateXplain} and even hinders performance on \textit{Latent Hate} and \textit{Implicit Hate}, showing notable reduction from Baseline scores, respectively.
-With this, we hypothesize that DPO's contrastive nature reinforces signals that allow the the LLM to learn from its own mistakes, thereby sharpening its reasoning ability for this type of discriminatory task.
-On the other hand, KTO's reliance on implicit signals from listwise data is not sufficient to improve discernment of classes, particular when the semantic distinction between labels are nuanced as in the case of \textit{Latent Hate} and \textit{Implicit Hate}.
+With this, we hypothesize that DPO's contrastive nature reinforces signals that allow the LLM to learn from its own mistakes, thereby sharpening its reasoning ability for this type of discriminatory task.
+On the other hand, KTO's reliance on implicit signals from listwise data is not sufficient to improve discernment of classes when the semantic distinction between labels are nuanced for \textit{Latent Hate} and \textit{Implicit Hate}.

 Results also show that DPO-augmented sub-sampling strategies still demonstrate generally better F1 scores than Baselines, further reinforcing the benefit of DPO-augmentation.
 There appears no clear winner between \textit{DPO-K} and \textit{DPO-N} among all 3 datasets.
 Augmenting with larger $K'$ values (approaching 256) consistently yields scores closer to the maximal F1, indicating its role as a hyperparameter that practitioners need to decide for the trade-off between computational cost and benefit.